 How many AP classes should my child take?

 For success in college admissions, there is no "magic number" of AP courses; it will depend on the individual student.
 If your child is highly ambitious and wants to take four AP classes in one semester, advise him or her to slow down!
 It's important to strike a balance between work and play.
 Some high schools, in fact, limit the number of AP courses a student can take.
 As a Washington Post article on AP classes cautions, "I know high school students who literally have no social life and enormous anxiety because they spend practically every waking hour doing school work."

 What if my child's school doesn't offer AP courses?

-Ask your guidance counselor if your child has the option to enroll in an AP course at a neighboring high school.
-It’s also possible for a student to take an AP exam (and receive college credit) without taking the AP course in that subject.
-Consult your school’s guidance counselor if this is something your child is considering.
+Ask your school counselor if your child has the option to enroll in an AP course at a neighboring high school.
+It's also possible for a student to take an AP exam (and receive college credit) without taking the AP course in that subject.
+Consult your school's school counselor if this is something your child is considering.